bobeff/programming-math-science/CONTRIBUTING.md

 * Place the link in the appropriate section or make a new section if appropriate.

+* Keep resource titles and section titles in lexicographic order.

 * The pull request needs to have a descriptive title.

 * Make a separate pull request for each of the resources.